TimeTuna

 Cohosts

-Cohosts are added per booking page on the Booking tab.
-Each cohost gets an email invitation and connects their own calendar.
-The page has two cohost modes:
+Cohosts are added per booking page on the Schedule tab, under Hosts and hours.
+Each cohost gets an invite link and connects their own calendar.
+Everything about who hosts and when they are free lives on that one tab.
+There are two modes:

 Cohosts vs. team members